Account

 Notifications

-To recieve instant task notification emails to these addresses, check the corresponding box.
-Additionally you can get periodic task reports which can be sent daily or weekly.
-These reports list which tasks are currently pending, what time the task appeared, and a link to complete those tasks.
+To receive instant task notification emails to these addresses, check the corresponding box.
+Additionally, you can get periodic task reports which can be sent daily or weekly.
+These reports list which tasks are currently pending, what step of the flow the task is at, what time the task appeared, and a link to complete those tasks.

 Signature